Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/databricks-iceberg-support.md

 description: Understand Databricks support for Apache Iceberg.
 ---

 Databricks is built on [Delta Lake](https://docs.databricks.com/aws/en/delta/) and stores data in the [Delta table](https://docs.databricks.com/aws/en/introduction/delta-comparison#delta-tables-default-data-table-architecture) format.
 Databricks does not support writing to Iceberg catalogs.
-However, it does support reading from external Iceberg catalogs and creating tables readable from Iceberg clients stored as Delta tables.
+However, it does support reading from external Iceberg catalogs and creating tables readable from Iceberg clients.
+Databricks can create managed Iceberg tables and create Iceberg compatible Delta tables by storing the table metadata in Iceberg and Delta.

 When a dbt model is configured with the table property `UniForm`, it will duplicate the Delta metadata for an Iceberg-compatible metadata.
 This allows external Iceberg compute engines to read from Unity Catalogs.